 Yes, all students receive an email account upon enrolment.

-We advise you to check that mailbox daily as teachers and staff will send you all information (schedules, exams, teaching material…) on this address.
+We advise you to check that mailbox daily as teachers, staff and student associations and clubs will send you all information (schedules, exams, teaching material…) on this address.

 When is the campus open?

-Under normal sanitary conditions, IGR-IAE Rennes campus is open from 7h00 to 21h00.
+Under normal sanitary conditions, IGR-IAE Rennes campus is open from 7h15 to 21h00.

 What services are provided on the campus?